CS-433/cs-433-project-2-on_va_tout_casser/README.md

 neg = "neg_train_full.txt"
 test = "test_data.txt"
 ```
-The folder pointed should contain  ,
+The folder pointed should contain the files with variable name "pos", "neg" and "test".
+These should be the file names of the data given by the course github for the project.

 ### Structure